Max Verstappen seeks more Brazil magic to maintain pressure on McLaren duo

 Three wins and six consecutive podium finishes have lifted him back into contention after being 104 points behind at the end of August and, as he has admitted, he loves to race in Brazil.

-“It is a special place for me,” he said.
+“It is a special place for me,” the 28-year-old said.

 “Not only because of the incredible races and great moments that we have had there, but also because my ‘family-in-laws’ are from Brazil.

-“It can rain heavily so you can have crazy races like last year which was emotional and very important in the championship.”
+“It can rain heavily, so you can have crazy races like last year, which was emotional and very important in the championship.”

 He has been staying with the family in Brazil ahead of this weekend’s race.